alexwine36/Portfolio/apps/portfolio/content/pages/about/index.md

 title: About
 ---

-### Alex Wine - Frontend, Backend, and DevOps Programmer
+### Alex Wine - Developer, Project Manager, Designer, and Nerd

-I'm Alex Wine a multidisciplinary programmer from Albuquerque, New Mexico.
-I develop applications for businesses to expedite processes.
+I'm Alex Wine a multidisciplinary programmer with 10+ years of experience from Albuquerque, New Mexico.
+I develop applications to streamline processes, optimize workflows and, make better decisions.